bbc/audio-orchestration/Readme.md

 We provide a **template** application which can easily be extended to customise the user interface.
 It uses our **core** library for managing the connected devices, synchronisation, and audio rendering.
 This in turn uses our internal helper libraries: **bbcat-js** (audio streaming) and **cloud-sync-client** (connection to the synchronisation server).

 The [**Cloud-Sync** server](https://github.com/2-IMMERSE/cloud-sync) source code is published separately on GitHub.
-To use the template and examples in this repository, you will need to set up a Cloud-Sync server.

-More detailed information about each of the packages is available in the respective Readme files.
+You can start working with the template using the experimental peerJS synchronisation adapter, but you may want to set up a Cloud-Sync server for production use.
+Further information on switching synchronisation backends can be found in the [template Readme](packages/template/Readme.md) file.

 * [`@bbc/audio-orchestration-template`](packages/template)
 * [`@bbc/audio-orchestration-core`](packages/core)